Welcome to today's edition of the Rush 24-7 podcast.

 It's a port.

-That's Puerto is port.
+Puerto is port.

 They filmed night of the iguana there.

-Uh uh Richard uh Richard Burton Elizabeth Taylor.
+Richard Burton, Elizabeth Taylor.

 That's what put it on the map.

-Now they got a golf course.
+Then they got golf courses.

 It's a shift.

-Anyway, one of the more popular claims by illegal immigration proponents is that those who enter the United States by breaking a law are invariably hardworking and law abiding once they get here.
+Anyway, one of the more popular claims by illegal immigration proponents is that those who enter the United States by breaking a law are invariably hardworking and law-abiding once they get here.

 That argument, however, has a major flaw.